LPD-EPFL/ukharon-artifacts/README.md

 # Detailed instructions

 This section will guide you on how to build, configure, and run all experiments, **from scratch**, to reproduce the results presented in our submission.

+If you just want to run the full experiments on the environment we provide (without having to build or configure anything), simply edit the scripts provided in [Getting started](#getting-started) to explore a wider parameter space.

 Although we provide detailed instructions, building all dependencies and configuring the experimental machines can be tedious.
 As we do not expect you to have the hardware and permissions required to deploy our artifacts from scrath, we suggest you:
 * follow the instructions to build the artifacts (which do not require specific hardware),